-- download This occurred due to mitosis, surface area for absorption of sunlight and photosynthesis increased food production that was used for growth and production of Irish potatoes. - more Because production of more roots increased surface area for absorption of more water, cells became turgid straightening the stem. - Leave increa potato Leaves became more exposed to sunlight so much sunlight was absorbed that increased photosynthesis to produce more food for growth and formation of Irish potatoes.
+- download more This occurred due to mitosis, surface area for absorption of sunlight and photosynthesis increased food production that was used for growth and production of Irish potatoes. - Because production of more roots increased surface area for absorption of more water, cells became turgid straightening the stem. - Leaves became more exposed to sunlight so much sunlight was absorbed that increased photosynthesis to produce more food for growth and formation of Irish potatoes.